British house prices boom, Bank of England holds fire

 The government has sought to tackle the supply problem by providing equity loans to buyers of newly built homes through its Help to Buy scheme and last month announced it would extend this part of the scheme to the end of the decade.

-But some fear other government-supported programmes, such as its guarantees for risky mortgages, could inflate prices further.
+But some fear other government-supported programs, such as its guarantees for risky mortgages, could inflate prices further.

 Indeed, concerns about the housing market prompted the BoE at the start of the year to refocus its Funding for Lending Scheme away from mortgage lending and dedicate it exclusively to business lending.